YAMAHAH/bpm-engine/README.md

 ## Persistency layer

-You can install one of the following packages to add persistency to the state of your processes.
+You can install the following package to add a persistency layer to the state of your processes.

 - bpm-engine-persist-mongoose